-- Take your position – Pick an order type, and the amount you want to invest, and buy gold assets in your account.
+- Take your position – Pick an order type, the amount you want to invest, and buy gold assets in your brokerage account.

 For a more comprehensive overview of why, where, and how to buy gold, including gold bars, coins, and jewellery, follow our in-depth guide below.

 For generations, gold has been a valued commodity.
 Gold has been used as a currency and a symbol of prosperity and power throughout history.